psshri/dhoni_on_strike/README.md

 - the lambda function stops after 3 seconds of running, to resolve this do the following lambda fn > configuration > general configuration > edit timeout
 - aws lambda can run for a maximum of 15 mins, so use step functions to invoke the lambda function repeatedly after 15 mins, now there are multiple areas of optimization that are possible now
+- to provide the environment variables go to configuration > environment variables